Are you in the market for a new or used car? You might want to get rid of your old one first.

 - Only Allow One Driver.
 Avoid allowing multiple strangers into the car at once.
 In fact, test drive with only one driver at a time, preferably the individual you’ve been communicating with the whole time (after confirming their identity from their driver’s license).
 If the “buyer” pulls a bait-and-switch at your first meeting, something funny could be brewing, and you should walk away from the deal.

-Step Four: Complete the Transaction
+4. Complete the Transaction

 Negotiate a Final Sale Price

-Your bottom dollar will depend on the asking price, fair market value, buyer demand, your motivation level and sense of urgency, and other factors.
+Your bottom dollar depends on factors including the asking price, fair market value, buyer demand, and your motivation level and sense of urgency.
 Your bottom dollar shouldn’t be too far below the car’s fair market value, adjusted for condition.

 Don’t let sellers push you below your bottom dollar.
 Some would-be buyers negotiate more aggressively than others, and you have to know when you’re getting pushed around — and when it’s better to walk away.